Available events

 |---|---|

-WEBHOOK_MAX_RETRIES and WEBHOOK_RETRY_BACKOFF_MS if your endpoint needs a longer or shorter retry budget.
+WEBHOOK_MAX_RETRIES if your endpoint needs a longer or shorter retry budget.
+(WEBHOOK_RETRY_BACKOFF_MS controls the broker reconnect backoff, not the per-delivery HTTP retry schedule above.)

 To ensure reliable delivery: respond within 5 seconds, use HTTPS with a valid certificate, and return 200 even for events you choose to ignore.
 Offload any heavy processing to a background queue — keep your webhook handler fast.